tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Dragonbreath

-_Recharge 6+:_ This dragon’shead shield allows you make a breath weapon attack as though you were a dragonic.
-If you are a dragonic, you an make a breath weapon attack without expending a use, though you don’t gain the benefit of any feats you spent to improve your breath weapon.
+_Recharge 6+:_ This dragon’shead shield allows you make a breath weapon attack as though you were a dragonborn.
+If you are a dragonborn, you an make a breath weapon attack without expending a use, though you don’t gain the benefit of any feats you spent to improve your breath weapon.

 **Quirk:** Likes to blow smoke rings.

+---

+#### Dragonscale

+When you are targeted by an attack that also targets one or more of your allies, you take only half damage from the attack, hit or miss.

+**Quirk:** Avoids responsibility.

 ---